Paraíso, Tabasco: Climate

+Flora and fauna

 The area along the Gulf of Mexico has sandy soils with areas terminating in full beach.
 Soils near the ocean tend to be saline.
 Most of the municipality has perennial rainforest with trees between fifteen and thirty meters tall.
 However, most of these areas are disturbed with none virgin.
 In the low ocean front areas there are beaches and mangroves.
 There is the occasional nopal cactus.
 Wildlife is mostly limited to bird and reptile species such as storks, kingfishers, seagulls, buzzards, marine and freshwater turtles, and various small lizards.